OnnoH/toolbox/recipes/Catch22.md

 ![Screenshot MacOS Recovery Screen](../images/Catch22/macos-recovery-mode-startup-options.jpg)

-After a couple of retries, I hadn't make any progress.
+After a couple of retries, I hadn't made any progress.
 Lot's of articles on the web made suggestions, but to no avail.
+Everything I tried within the *Terminal* failed.
+The *Disk Utility* has an option to show *APFS Snapshots*, but deleting them also fails.

 Until I stumbled on this [page](https://eduardo-pinheiro.medium.com/your-mac-doesnt-restart-due-to-no-space-left-on-device-27adf777619d).

-It covered an earlier version of MacOS, but the *DiskUtility* and *Terminal* were available.
-With the first one you can check if the `Data` disk is unmounted.
-Open up a terminal window and execute the following commands:
+It covered an earlier version of MacOS, but the aforementioned *Disk Utility* and *Terminal* were available.
+With the first one you check if the `Data` disk is unmounted.
+Then open up a terminal window and execute the following commands:

 ```shell
 diskutil list